 Multipliers increase the cost of moving through a surface.

 With all the parameters defined, the tool is now ready to run.
 Remember, the output is modeling a walk-time distance based on explicit and implicit assumptions defined by the data and the parameters.
 It is recommended that you ground-truth the output and refine the input data and parameters to improve the model.

 The final output shows a nonuniform surface representing a distance that can be travelled within the maximum accumulation, which in this case was 1 hour.
 Note the river acts as a barrier.

 A note about projections

 Note that the tool has a parameter called Distance Method with two options: Planar and Geodesic.

 Planar is set as default for performance, but Geodesic is recommended.

 Planar distance is straight line Euclidean distance calculated in a 2D Cartesian coordinate system.
 Geodesic distance is calculated in a 3D spherical space as the distance across the curved surface of the world.
 While the tool defaults to Planar for backward compatibility and faster processing, Geodesic is the recommended option as it will always produce a more accurate result.
 A significant improvement is coming to ArcGIS Pro 2.8 that will further improve the accuracy and performance of geodesic operations.
-This blog will also be updated to reflect the changes when Pro 2.8 is released in summer 2021.

 If you need to use the planar method, use a projected coordinate system that will preserve distances.
 Generally, UTM projected coordinated system works well for a local region when performing distance-based calculations.
 Project all the layers into the appropriate projection prior to running the analysis.
 To learn more about projections, review the following resources.